HCA97/My-Projects/DataStructures/README.md

-Data Structure that I implemented for my Algorithms and Data Structures Class;
+I implemented some Data Structures for my Algorithms and Data Structures Class.

-Simple Iterator
-Immutable List
-Mutable List
-Linked List with Mutable List
-Double Linked List with Mutable List
-Stack with Immutable List
-Queue with Immutable List
-Bit Vector
-List Set with Immutable List
-Buffer
-Option

 If you detect any bugs or error please let me know so I can fix it.